 At Wake Forest, global learning experiences are an integral part of your education.
 As such, the Center for Global Programs and Studies is your on-campus resource to ensure that you incorporate study abroad into your academic experience.
 Students in all prospective majors and minors are able to study abroad, and our team of dedicated professionals is here to offer guidance and personalized advising at every step of the way.
-By scheduling an appointment in your first year, GPS advisors can introduce you to the more than 30 Wake Forest-administered programs (three of which are held at University-owned residences in London, Venice and Vienna) and provide information on our many Affiliate program offerings.
+GPS advisors can introduce you to the more than 30 Wake Forest-administered programs (three of which are held at University-owned residences in London, Venice and Vienna) and provide information on our many Affiliate program offerings.
 With advanced planning, GPS staff can help map out your abroad plans to best fit within your course of study, provide details on such first steps as obtaining a passport and connect you with scholarship and financial aid to make your experience a reality.
 Visit us in Reynolda Hall 116, and make the world your classroom!